-Pressing all four front panel pushbutton switches simultaneously and continuously for five (5) seconds restores all factory default settings.
+Pressing all four front panel pushbutton switches simultaneously and continuously for five (5) seconds resets the detector and restores all the factory default settings.
 The countdown of the five second period is displayed on the LCD.
-Releasing any or all of the switches before the countdown ends aborts the full restore operation.
-(See Section 3.5 for default settings).
-Refer to Section 5.0 for details.
-Caution: Restoring the factory default settings will clear all previously programmed settings including any mapped output(s).
+Releasing any of the switches before the countdown ends aborts the Full Restore operation.
+(See Default Settings).
+NOTE: Resetting the detector to factory default settings will clear any previously mapped output(s).